‘RHONY’ Star Leah McSweeney Discusses Bethenny Frankel’s Role In Her Casting, Talks ‘Sisterhood’ With Co-Stars

 “It’s like a sisterhood, it really is.
 I didn’t feel any malice or anything.
 They want to see me win.
 They want to see me fit in with the group.
 They want to see it work out,” she explained.

 As The Inquisitr previously reported, news of Frankel’s potential involvement with McSweeney’s casting was first shared by People magazine earlier this year, months before The Real Housewives of New York City‘s Season 12 premiere.
-At the time, one source claimed Frankel and McSweeney met through mutual friends before Frankel introduced her to the show while a second insider claimed Frankel saw “a lot of potential” in McSweeney.
+At the time, one source claimed the two women met through mutual friends before Frankel introduced her to the show.
+A second insider claimed Frankel saw “a lot of potential” in McSweeney.

 Frankel also suggested she recommended McSweeney to the show herself with a telling tweet on February 5.

-“I’ve payed it forward & put others into the mix for you.
+“I’ve payed [sic] it forward & put others into the mix for you.
 Just wait,” she teased.